-- Sited and provisioned for fleet use with 24/7 access, adequate lighting, shelter, signage, and ADA access - Remote diagnostics and remote start capabilities - Display screens protected from malfunction due to condensation and normal local area weather conditions - Install a minimum of 120 Level 2 charging ports across project sites.
-Total kW output of all installed ports shall be at least 6.2 kW and 50% of the connectors at each Level 2 charging site will be SAE J1772. - Install a minimum of 18 DCFC charging ports across project sites.
-Total kW output of all installed ports shall be at least 150 kW and 50% of the connectors at each DCFC charging site will be SAE CCS. - Submit to the CAM an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
+- Install a minimum of 403 Level 2 charging ports across project sites.
+Total kW output of all installed ports shall be at least 6.2 kW. - Submit to the CAM an AB 841 Certification that certifies the project has complied with all AB 841 (2020) requirements specified in Exhibit C or describes why the AB 841 requirements do not apply to the project.
 The certification shall be signed by Recipient's authorized representative. - Submit to the CAM EVITP Certification Numbers of each Electric Vehicle Infrastructure Training Program certified electrician that installed electric vehicle charging infrastructure or equipment.
 EVITP Certification Numbers are not required to be submitted if AB 841 requirements do not apply to the project. - Ensure all electric vehicle supply equipment (EVSE) installed for commercial use has a type approval certificate issued through the California Type Evaluation Program (CTEP) administered by the California Department of Food and Agriculture Division of Measurement Standards or Certificate of Conformance issued by the National Type Evaluation Program (NTEP) administered through the National Conference on Weights and Measures.
-California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Unless otherwise updated by the California Department of Measurement and Standards, ensure installation, repair, and/or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
-Device owners are responsible for registering their device with the county. - Prepare and submit to CAM Final Inspection Reports.
-Final inspections ensures all permitted work is completed in accordance with local code, including but not limited to: - 2017 National Electrical Code - 2019 California Electrical Code - 2019 California Green Building Code
+California accepts NTEP certificates so long as the device also meets CCR Title 4, Section 4002.11. - Unless otherwise updated by the California Division of Measurement and Standards, ensure installation, repair, and/or maintenance on commercial EVSE is performed by a Registered Service Agency (RSA) and after the device is placed in service, the RSA must report this information to the county within 24 hours.
+Device owners are responsible for registering their device with the county.